 "Not gore." he corrected.
 "We're made of wires, cabling and other parts, whereas you and your kind are full of nothing but goo and filth."

 "Uh huh." she smirked, going quiet a moment.
 She jerked one thumb westward towards the highway.
 "About thirty miles that way, left on Rose Road.
 There's an older metal shop, old garage.
 That's me."

 She walked nearer to him and Knock Out found himself taking a step back, worried she may try to touch him.
 Instead she bent, collecting her helmet and turning to walk back to her bike.

 "Tomorrow morning." she said, slipping her helmet back on.
 "Oh and, for the record.
 I may have been sliding, but I still crossed the finish before you." she hummed, winking at him before dropping her visor down and starting her bike.
 With a rev of it's engine and squeal of it's tires she was gone, tail light disappearing in the dark.

 Knock Out stood where he was for some time, staring down the road after her.
 A smile was on his face before he even realized it, and he shook his head to clear himself.
 This was going to be interesting.

 Well, if you've come this far, I hope you liked it!
-I plan on continuing this story, I've fallen in love with the series, and Knock Out of course.
+I've fallen in love with the series, and Knock Out of course.
 (Because who hasn't fallen for that voice?)